axd1967/lander/README.md

 ## Notes

 Simple formulas used ("[Euler symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method)"), don't expect stable orbits: as as simple example, just run idle in the initial orbit and observe the decay.
+This is more a game than a realistic simulation; deviations get worse with larger time steps (r2).
+It might be interesting to have an idea of the lower bound for the time step before other effects start to appear.

+# Programming

 **MEM report** <A name="mem"></a>
-# Programming

-## MEM reports

-This app was implemented on a Swiss Micros DM15_M1B_V16 (max memory variant=230 reg).
+This app was implemented on a Swiss Micros firmware DM15_M1B_V16 (max memory variant=230 reg).

     DM15_M1B :  26 135 69-3

 Note: these values might not have been updated with every commit or release.
-A "pure" HP15C variant is in the [TODO](#opt) list (as a variant branch).
+A "pure" HP15C variant is in the [TODO](#opt) list.

 ## Labels <a name="labels"></a>

      A main burn routine
-     B init lander descent phase
+     B init descent phase
      C init ascent phase
      D -
      E -